luwangg/nixtalk/slides/slides.md

 # Build problems - current state of affairs

-* I build a block but it doesn't compile, whilst it did build on a collegues machine
+* It compiles on *my* machine
-* I installed `SOMETHING` into `/usr/bin`, but now interferes with stuff in `/usr/local/bin`.
+* I installed `SOMETHING` into `/usr/{bin,lib}`, but now interferes with stuff in `/usr/local/{bin,lib}`
-* I have both versions X and Y, but I can't seem to get things to link to version Y.
+* I have both versions X and Y, but I can't seem to get things to link to version Y
-* My package manager has version X, but I need version Y
+* My package manager has version X, but I need version Y or patch it
-* My component used Boost version X, but another part of the system uses version Y.
+* My component uses Boost version X, but another part of the my application uses version Y
 * GNU Radio Companion can't find ...
 * Pip, virtualenv, setup.py, SWIG, PYTHONPATH, etc.
+* Now cross-compile everything above
-* Now do all of the above with RFNoC.
+* Now do all of the above with RFNoC
 * **Insert story from the audience here**

 ---